Songmu/p5-SWF-Changer/README.md

-# This is Perl module SWF::Builder.
+# This is Perl module SWF::Changer.

 ## INSTALLATION

-SWF::Builder installation is straightforward.
+SWF::Changer installation is straightforward.
 If your CPAN shell is set up, you should just be able to do

-    % cpan SWF::Builder
+    % cpan SWF::Changer

 ## Download it, unpack it, then build it as per the usual: